nienen/Using-Amplify-Deploy-Sumerian-Chatbot/README.md

 <img src="./images/001-Architecture diagram-01.png" alt="001-Architecture diagram-01.png" width="100%">
 </center>

+AWS Amplify recently added support for augmented reality (AR) and virtual reality (VR) content within your applications.
+The XR category has built-in support for Amazon Sumerian.

 Amazon Lex is a service for building conversational interfaces into any application using voice and text.
 As a fully managed service, you don’t need to worry about managing infrastructure.

 Amazon Sumerian lets you create and run virtual reality (VR), augmented reality (AR), and 3D applications quickly and easily without requiring any specialized programming or 3D graphics expertise.